APACTestDrive/CloudNative_AppDev/README.md

 ## API First Development Hands On Lab

 The API First Development lab is a good deep dive workshops for architects, project leads and developers.
 This requires about 3 hours to complete.

-The [API First Hands On Lab](CICDlab.md) provide a hands on experience in setting up the complete end-to-end CI/CD pipeline on Oracle Cloud Platform.
+This lab provide a hands on experience in setting up the complete end-to-end CI/CD pipeline on Oracle Cloud Platform and developing with API First.

 On the development side, this will show you how to develop with API First without writing any code:

 * Create an API Blueprint to describe our APIs
 * Test your API against the Apiary Mock Server
 * Generate code examples from Apiary for different languages